Psidium/ui5-compatible-webpack-build/README.md

 # ui5-compatible-webpack-build

-Plugin adding support for OpenUI5/SAPUI5 module system in webpack build artifacts.
+Plugin adding support for the OpenUI5/SAPUI5 module system in webpack build artifacts.

 Have you ever wanted to load the result of a webpack build into a UI5 file?
-If so this plugin is for you.
+If so, this plugin is for you.

 # Installing